-Overall aim of course: To assist leaders and managers in their development of a good knowledge and understanding of sustainability, the University Sustainability Strategy and implications for their own roles.
+To assist leaders and managers in their development of a good knowledge and understanding of sustainability and why it’s important to the University of Leeds, the University’s Sustainability approach, strategy, commitments and core programmes, and implications for their own roles and work areas.

 Main topics covered will be: